A guide to the best trekking trails in Jordan including Petra Trail and hikes in Wadi Rum Hiking in Jordan is just awesome! It is …

 Spend a day or two at Wadi Rum and get your adventure on!
 Meaning ” High Valley” in Arabic, Wadi Rum offers a unique desert landscape with towering sandstone mountains and star-filled nights.

 Spend the night camping out in a Beduin tent before taking advantage of all the outdoor activities on offer.
 Rock climbing, hiking, camel rides, jeep safaris, and quad treks are all available from Wadi Rum.
-No wonder that the area has some of the best hiking trails in Jordan. – Check all activities here

 The Dead Sea

-The earth’s lowest elevation on land at 430.5 meters ( 1,330 feet ) below sea level, the Dead Sea is so rich in salt that you can float without even trying.
+The earth’s lowest elevation on land is at 430.5 meters ( 1,330 feet ) below sea level, the Dead Sea is so rich in salt that you can float without even trying.

 Try and get there around 20 minutes before sunset and watch as the sun sets over Israel.
 Shortly after, the lights of Jerusalem come to life, adding to the magic. – Check all Dead Sea tours here

-If you are still looking for accommodation in Dead Sea, you should have a look at my guide about the best places to stay near the Dead Sea.
+If you are still looking for accommodation in the Dead Sea, you should have a look at my guide about the best places to stay near the Dead Sea.

 Red Sea Diving